MPLS – Fast Reroute (FRR) and TI-LFA

 !

-MPLS – Fast ReRoute with Link Protection
+MPLS – Fast Reroute with Link Protection

 Link Protection aims to protect traffic against individual link failures by creating a backup path around the failed link.
 When a link fails, the traffic is directed over a backup path to the next-hop router.
 This redirection is rapid, as it does not depend on global re-convergence of the routing protocol.